Read-only application preview

 • Your examples must be your own work, the assessors will notify the Science Council if any plagiarism is suspected.

-• Any applications found to have plagiarised or artificially generated content will be withdrawn.
+• Any applications found to contain plagiarised content will be withdrawn.

 Please remember to periodically save your progress to ensure your work is not lost.
 Only check the final box to confirm that you have completed this task once you are happy with the detail.
 This allows you to return to the information and edit at any time.